dncgmh/simp-validator/README.md

 Returns a `ValidationResult` object containing the result of the validation.

-### `validateSchema(data: any, schema: Schema): SchemaValidationResult`
+### `schemaValidate(data: any, schema: Schema): SchemaValidationResult`

-The `validateSchema` function is used to validate an entire data object against a schema.
+The `schemaValidate` function is used to validate an entire data object against a schema.

 - `data`: The data object to validate.
 - `schema`: The schema to validate against.